Lahore Fort: Summer Palace

 Located directly beneath the Sheesh Mahal and Shah Burj quadrangle is the Summer Palace, also known as the Pari Mahal, or "Fairy Palace."
 The palace is a labyrinth of chambers that date from the Shah Jahan period.
 They were used as a residence during hot weather months, as they were cooled by effective ventilation systems that channelled cool breezes into the palace.
 The palace's flooring system also helped cool the space - its floors were made of two layers that were separated by a layer of water pumped in from the Ravi River.
 Cool water perfumed by roses flowed through an elaborate system of 42 waterfalls and cascades throughout the palace.

 The palace was historically only accessible from the overlying Sheesh Mahal, though a new entrance was built by the British near Hathi Pul, or "Elephant Stairs."
 Its walls were decorated with intricate frescoes and marble inlay that have been severely deteriorate by layers of subsequent white-washing and centuries of dampness.
 Passage tunnels also exist that lead from the palace to the fort's exterior where the River Ravi once flowed, suggesting that it may have been part of an escape tunnel designed to allow occupants to flee in case of attack.

 The Summer Palace remained in use during the Sikh period under the reign of Ranjit Singh.
 After the defeat of the Sikh empire in the Second Anglo-Sikh War, it went into the hands of the East India Company and in 1858, into the hands of the British Raj, and its appointed agents and executors.

 Beginning in World War 2, the Summer Palace was used as a storehouse for the British Civil Defence Department, and remained in use by Pakistan until 1973.
 The building's structural integrity was affected by its use as a storehouse.
 As of 2014, the Walled City of Lahore Authority has assumed control of the space in order to undertake restoration works with the Aga Khan Trust for Culture Following its restoration, the space will house the Lahore Fort's museum.

+Athdara

+Āth darā, an elevated pavilion with eight openings, was built by Maharaja Ranjit Singh for use as his court.
+It is located near the gate of the Shah Burj quadrangle and shares a wall with it.
+The structure is made of marble and red sandstone.
+The ceiling is decorated with colourful mirror-work, and Kangra style frescoes depicting Krishna are present on the interior walls.